Hebrews 12:3-4

 Hebrews 9:26 (note) (manifested - pephanerotai).

-Remember that even Jesus was perfected through His sufferings (see note Hebrews 2:10).
+Remember that even Jesus was perfected through His sufferings (He 2:10-note).

 Hupomeno does not describe a grim resignation or a passive "grin and bear" attitude but a triumphant facing of difficult circumstances knowing that even out of evil God guarantees good.
 It is courageous gallantry which accepts suffering and hardship and turns them into grace and glory.
 It is the ability to endure when circumstances are difficult and is not a passive sitting down and bearing things but bearing up in a way that honors and glorifies our heavenly Father.